konsumer/rns-lite/README.md

 This is a light "BYO" version that is compatable, but missing transport, interfaces, packet-callbacks, and file-use.

 The essential idea is that is has utilities for the basics, but no automatic-management of things, and much smaller/simpler.
 The hope is that it will be usable in constrained enviroments, like micropython.
+I am also working on [cyd-nomad](https://github.com/konsumer/cyd-nomad), for this purpose.

-## how to use this on Heltec v3
+## Heltec v3

 I started with a Heltec v3.
 It should work great on other things, but that is what I had on-hand that already had a lora radio attached, for testing.